WFGTurtle/roll20-onepager/README.md

 Generates an HTML page containing a Bookmarklet to bring the content of an entire Roll20 forum topic into the first page for easy text searching.

-To compile yourself, just run:
+To just access a precomiled version of the bookmarklet, go here: [Precompiled bookmarklet](dist/onepager.html)

+Otherwise, to build it yourself, clone this repository and run:

 ```
 npm install